cbaggers/cepl/docs/003 - types.md

 ### No limits

-Of course, if this was all we could use, it would be a bit limiting.
+Of course, if this were all we could use, it would be a bit limiting.
 Luckily, we can have arrays of this data as well as user defined structs (which is what we will look at in the next chapter).

 ### p.s

-For the sake of brevity we will refer to *all the above types* PLUS *all cepl structs* PLUS *all cepl arrays of these types* using the phrase 'CEPL-compatible types'
+For the sake of brevity we will refer to *all the above types* PLUS *all cepl structs* PLUS *all cepl arrays of these types* using the phrase 'CEPL-compatible types'.